Skip to main content

 • stability

-• “Hopefully I don't regret saying this, but I believe by the time the game is ready to launch v1.0, it will be running smoothly and mostly bug-free.”
+• “Hopefully I don't regret the following, but I believe by the time the game is ready to launch v1.0 the game will be running smoothly and mostly bug free.”

-• “I haven't encountered any bugs in the short time I've played it; it runs great on Steam Deck and looks quite nice.”
+• “I haven't encountered any bugs in the short time I've played it, it runs great on Steam Deck, and it looks quite nice.”

 • graphics